-You will find in this complete Guide the Best social media in China for Marketing, with last update, figures and best strategies, done by expert.
+You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 - More than 800 million Chinese people are using Internet, 57.7% of the population compared to 300 million of the US.